abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/2-Algorithms.md

 ![counting operations](./img/counting-operations3.png)

+- Constant almost never matters for simple search versus binary search, because O(log n) is so much faster than O(n) when your list gets big.

 ---

 ### O(1)

 These are called **"Constant-Time Operations"**, we say that this function runs in `O(1)` time; that is, the running time of this function is independent of the length, `n` of the list.

+> `O(1)` is called constant time.
+It doesn’t mean **"instant"**.
+It means the time taken will stay the same, regardless of how big the hash table is.

 - Computer hardware supports constant-time access to an element based on its memory address.
 Therefore, we say that the expression `data[j]` is evaluated in `O(1)` time for a Python list.
-- The constant function is useful in algorithm analysis, because it characterizes the number of steps needed to do a basic operation on a computer, like adding two numbers, assigning a value to some variable, or comparing two numbers.
+- The constant function characterizes the number of steps needed to do a **basic operation** on a computer, like adding two numbers, assigning a value to some variable, or comparing two numbers.

 Ex: